nerolation/EIPs/EIPS/eip-recent_root_references.md

 No creation transaction is required.
 A root source is created implicitly when a source address first writes with a new `(source_address, salt)` pair.
 Each root source has a bounded rolling window.
 Aggregate storage grows linearly with the number of written root sources.
 State growth is paid incrementally by the writes that create storage entries.

-For validation and omission checks, each declared reference names exactly one storage key under `RECENT_ROOT_ADDRESS`.
+For validation checks, each declared reference names exactly one storage key under `RECENT_ROOT_ADDRESS`.

 `RECENT_ROOT_LENGTH = 8192` gives `RECENT_ROOT_USABLE_WINDOW = 8191`, because the current slot is not referenceable.